-The abovementioned separation of positions also facilitates the division of responsibilities between the Chairman and the Group MD.
-The Chairman is primarily responsible for the orderly conduct and working of the Board whilst the Group MD, together with the Executive Directors, oversees the operations of the Group and implementation of the Board's decisions, business strategies, and policies.
+The separation of positions of the role of Chairman and Group MD also facilitates the division of responsibilities between them.
+Mr. Julian Lim Wee Liang, the Senior Independent Non-Executive Chairman, primarily responsible for the orderly conduct and working of the Board whilst Mr. Chan Choo Sing, the Group MD, together with the Executive Directors, oversees the operations of the Group and implementation of the Board's decisions, business strategies, and policies.

-The Role of Chairman as well as the Role of the Group MD have been clearly outlined in the Board Charter.
+The role of Chairman as well as the role of the Group MD have been clearly outlined in the Board Charter.